We'll always have Paris

 Happy New Year, friends!

 I started writing this on the plane back from Paris with the grand idea of finishing a post on my 11-hour flight.
-But because the wifi decided not to cooperate, I ended up taking a snooze and watching a few episodes of Lessons In Chemistry.
-It made me feel so giddy until the end of episode two (I haven’t read the book), which left me devastated that I had to watch Pedro Pascal as a genius superhero in a blue and white leotard to make me feel good again.
+But since the wifi decided not to cooperate, I ended up taking a snooze and watching a few episodes of Lessons In Chemistry.
+It made me feel so giddy until the end of episode two (I haven’t read the book), which left me devastated.
+I had to watch Pedro Pascal as a genius superhero in a blue and white leotard to make me feel good again.

 This letter will get cut off in email, read on the app for a better experience.